lep endpoint

 .--public

-: Additional tokens that can be used to access the photon.
-See docs for details on access control.--no-traffic-timeout INTEGER
+: Additional tokens that can be used to access the endpoint.
+See docs for details on access control.
+These are completely independent of IP access control (--public and --ip-whitelist).--no-traffic-timeout INTEGER

 : (Will be deprecated soon)If specified, the endpoint will be scaled down to 0 replicas after the specified number of seconds without traffic.
 Minimum is 60 seconds if set.
 Note that actual timeout may be up to 30 seconds longer than the specified value.--target-gpu-utilization INTEGER